Adaptive path planning for efficient object search by UAVs in agricultural fields: Results

 Figures \ref{fig:result_parameter_estimation_f1} and \ref{fig:result_parameter_estimation_distance} together show the trade-off between detection performance and flight path length.
 Using the coverage altitude of 12m resulted in the highest F1-score, while at the same time also gave the longest flight path length.
 Having a high rejection confidence at 48m coverage altitude resulted in a high number of FNs and thereby limited the number of low-altitude inspections, which resulted in a short flight path length and a low detection performance.
 Alternatively, a low rejection confidence threshold resulted in a higher detection performance, but at the cost of a longer flight path length.

-Table \ref{tab:best_parameters} shows the parameters that yielded both a good performance and having a relative short flight path length.
-These parameters were used in experiment 3 and 4.
+Table \ref{tab:best_parameters} shows the parameters that yielded both a good performance and a relatively short flight path length.
+These parameters were used in experiments 3 and 4.
 Additionally, it shows the corresponding F1-score for the adaptive planner, the coverage planner using the same coverage altitude, and the normalized flight path length.
-The coverage flight path has a higher F1-score than the adaptive flight path for both the clustered distribution and the uniform distribution, however, at cost of a longer flight path length.
-At cost of a 2\% lower F1-score, the flight path length decreased with 37\% for the clustered distribution.
+The coverage flight path has a higher F1-score than the adaptive flight path for both the clustered distribution and the uniform distribution, however, at the cost of a longer flight path length.
+At the cost of a 2\% lower F1-score, the flight path length decreased by 37\% for the clustered distribution.
 For the uniform distribution, the advantages of the adaptive path planner are smaller, at the cost of a 2\% lower F1-score, the flight path length only decreased 6\%.
 Figure \ref{fig:result_parameter_estimation_flight_path} shows the resulting adaptive flight path for both the clustered and uniform distribution of objects on the four different recording dates.